darkrenaissance/darkfi/doc/src/architecture/dna.md

 DarkFi Node Architecture (DNA)
 ==============================

-The DarkFi ecosystem runs as a network of P2P nodes, where these nodes interact with each other over specific protocols.
-Below in this document, we'll explain how each of the programs fit together and when combined create a functioning network that becomes DarkFi.
+The DarkFi ecosystem runs as a network of P2P nodes, where these nodes interact with each other over specific programs (or layers).
+In this section, we'll explain how each of the layers fit together and when combined create a functioning network that becomes DarkFi.

 The layers are organized as a bottom-up pyramid, much like the DarkFi logo: